umd-lib/reciprocal-borrowing-vagrant/README.md

 In order to have proper permissions for running shibd as the service account user, Shibboleth is compiled from source.
 See the [Shibboleth wiki](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPLinuxSourceBuild) for more information on the steps required to build the Shibboleth SP from source.

 In order to save time on subsequent vagrant up commands, the provisioning script caches the compiled Shibboleth SP and its dependent packages in a `dist/shibboleth-bin.tar.gz`.
-To force a recompile, siply remove this file before provisioning.
+To force a recompile, simply remove this file before provisioning.

 ### Shibboleth Certificates